 PEC-approved meter sockets are not required to be stamped by the manufacturer with the PEC logo.
 Contractors and electricians may find information on PEC’s approved meter sockets by contacting one of the cooperative’s district offices.

-- PEC is in compliance with the National Electric Code (NEC) and the National Electric Safety Code (NESC).
+- PEC is in compliance with the National Electrical Code (NEC) and the National Electrical Safety Code (NESC).
 For your protection, PEC urges you or your electrician to use only NEC-approved procedures and materials.

 - PEC does not inspect temporary meter loops or temporary service construction and assumes no liability for any damages or injuries from their construction.
 PEC will refuse service where a known hazardous condition exists and/or if connections do not meet the specifications outlined in the following documents.